-1.13.1 Mine land divided by a local government boundary
+1.13.1 Mine land divided by local government boundary

-Where a mine lies partly in one local government area (LGA) and partly in another, section 14F(1) of the Act provides that it shall be valued as a whole and the land value shall be apportioned as the Valuer General directs.
+Where a mine lies partly in one local government area and partly in another, section 14F(1) of the Act provides that it shall be valued as a whole and the land value shall be apportioned as the Valuer General directs.

 The appropriate apportionment requires investigation of the circumstances applicable for each mine.
-Therefore, the valuation of mines that are situated partly in more than one LGA must be determined in accordance with the current Valuer General delegations.
+Therefore, the valuation of mines that are situated partly in one and partly in another local government area must be determined in accordance with the current Valuer General delegations.
 Each matter will be considered on a case-by-case basis.